 “Nobody sees a flower really; it is so small.
 We haven’t time, and to see takes time – like to have a friend takes time.”

 Actively being present to the world around us can bring us into a peaceful, open, and relaxed state.
 Instead of being embroiled in the past or caught up in worries about the future, our feet (and eyes) are rooted firmly in the now.

-We don’t need to entangle ourselves in the objects of our perception.
-We just simply see what’s around us and “leave the seeing in the seeing” without grasping onto it.
-[Dudjom Rinpoche]
+We don't need to entangle ourselves in the objects of our perception.
+We just simply see what's around us and "leave the seeing in the seeing," as Dudjom Rinpoche has said, without grasping onto it.

-Seeing is another form of meditation that you can activate at any moment in your daily life.
+Seeing is another form of mindfulness, which you can activate at any moment in your daily life.
 Of course, not all of us have perfect vision.
 The same approach can be applied with any of the senses if our vision is challenged.